-Sometimes its as simple as a good cleaning with a few minor repairs.
+Sometimes it's as simple as a good cleaning with a few minor repairs.
 But in worse cases, the evaporator coil may need to be replaced.

 Clogged AC drain line

 While cooling the air in your home, your AC pulls out some moisture.
-This moisture collects on the evaporator coil in your home, drips down into a pay, and drains outside through the condensate drain.
+This moisture collects on the evaporator coil in your home, drips down into a pan, and drains outside through the condensate drain.
 If the coil or condensate drain line gets clogged, water may back up.
 This can cause water damage and odors.

 Weak or broken capacitor

-Normally, checking and replacing a capacitor is easy.
-But we sometimes check other components to ensure the bad capacitor isn't the only damaged part.
+Normally, checking and replacing a capacitor is easy, but we sometimes check other components to ensure the bad capacitor isn't the only damaged part.